ntohidi/kdiv.web.manage/Ahmed'sPlan.md

 - game types (genre)

- game analyses
+ Websites analyses
-- review the game elements
+- review the big websites elements
 - rise and fall of the games

  programming
 - python
+- PHP
+- c#(DOTNET)
+- GO
+- JS
-- js
+- HTML
-- c#
+- CSS
-- lua
+- JAVA(Spring boot)

 student workshop series
-- Minecraft mod
-- Minecraft map
+- create a static portfolio and the importance of it.
+- adding a backend for the portfolio
+- creating a blog
-- scratch games
+-
 - roblox

 training workshop